-Bizen ware is an unglazed form of primitive property that uses earth and firing methods to create beautiful designs.
-This exhibit will feature a selection of famous, antique Bizen ware that was popular amongst tea ceremony masters during the Azuchi-Momoyama period (1568–1600).
-It also features items from more recent artists who understand the appeal of the style and have been working to revive it, along with pieces from artists who could best be described as Living National Treasures, as well as up-and-coming artists.
+Bizen ware is an unglazed form of primitive property that uses earth, fire, and molds to create beautiful designs.
+This exhibit introduces a selection of famous antique Bizen ware that was popular amongst tea ceremony masters during the Momoyama Period.
+The exhibition also features items from more recent artists who understand the style's appeals and have been working to revive it.
+It also includes works by artists who could best be described as national treasures, as well as examples from up-and-coming artists.

-Tamba ware has a history of more than 800 years and originates from one of Six Ancient Kilns registered as Japan Heritage.
-We hope you'll take this opportunity to enjoy the ever-changing face of this artform.
+Tamba ware has a history of more than 800 years that originates from one of six sites where the production of ceramic ware began in ancient Japan.
+This area was registered as a Japan Heritage site in 2017.
+We hope you'll take this opportunity to enjoy the ever-changing face of Tamba ware.